sleepymalc/VSCode-LaTeX-Inkscape/README.md

    > After installing it, type `inkscape-figures` in your terminal to make sure you have corrected install it.

 If you're using Linux and Vim, then you are done already.
-But since you're using macOS and VS Code, please follow me, there is some more thing for you to configure.
+But since you're using macOS and VS Code, please follow me, there are some more things for you to configure.

->If you're using Windows, then check out [super-figure](https://github.com/Joao-Peterson/super-figure).
+> If you're using Windows, then check out [super-figure](https://github.com/Joao-Peterson/super-figure).
 It implements similar functionalities but in a more chunky way.
 Even if you're using macOS, you can try it too, although I prefer my setup.

 #### Set up Inkscape Figure Manager <!-- omit in toc -->